BOARD OF ADVISORS

 Toby Landau QC

 Toby Landau QC is a barrister and arbitrator, and a member of the Bars of England & Wales, Singapore, New York, the BVI and Northern Ireland, and is registered in the DIFC.
-He was the first QC to be admitted as a full member of the Singapore Bar, and practices from Duxton Hill Chambers in Singapore.
-As Counsel he has argued hundreds of major international commercial and investor-State arbitrations, as well as many ground-breaking arbitration cases in the Courts of England, Singapore, Pakistan and the Caribbean.
+He was the first QC to be admitted as a full member of the Singapore Bar, and practices from Duxton Hill Chambers in Singapore and as a Sole Practitioner in London.
+As Counsel, he has argued hundreds of major international commercial and investor-State arbitrations, as well as many ground-breaking arbitration cases in the Courts of England, Singapore, Pakistan and the Caribbean.
 As Arbitrator, he has extensive experience sitting in commercial and investor-State disputes worldwide.
-He is Visiting Professor at Kings College London; Court Member of the LCIA and the SIAC; Fellow of the CIArb; UK delegate to the UNCITRAL Working Group on Arbitration (1994-2013); and a draftsman of the English Arbitration Act 1996; the Pakistan Arbitration (International Investment Disputes) Ordinance, 2006; the Mauritius International Arbitration Act 2008, as well as many institutional rules.
+He is Visiting Professor at Kings College London; Vice President of the Singapore International Arbitration Centre; Court Member of the LCIA and the SIAC; Fellow of the CIArb; UK delegate to the UNCITRAL Working Group on Arbitration (1994-2013); and a draftsman of the English Arbitration Act 1996; the Pakistan Arbitration (International Investment Disputes) Ordinance, 2006; the Mauritius International Arbitration Act 2008, as well as many institutional rules.
 He holds a first-class law degree and a first class BCL from Oxford University (Eldon Scholar), and an LL.M. from Harvard Law School (Kennedy Scholar).

 Ank Santens is a partner in White & Case LLP’s international arbitration group, based in New York.
 She serves as counsel or arbitrator in commercial, investment, and construction arbitrations around the world.
 She has been named a Thought Leader (Who’s Who Legal Thought Leaders 2018), Most Highly Regarded Individual (Who’s Who Legal Future Leaders 2017), Best in Commercial Arbitration (Euromoney’s Americas Women in Business Law Awards 2016), and Global Rising Star of the Year (Euromoney’s Global Arbitration Awards 2014).
 She is a Vice Chair of the IBA’s Arbitration Committee, and serves on the Board of Directors of CPR and on the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA) and the Institute for Transnational Arbitration (ITA).
 She was a member of the ICCA-Queen Mary Task Force on Third Party Funding.
 She frequently lectures and publishes on international arbitration topics.
 During her tenure as Chair, the CPR Arbitration Committee published “The CPR Corporate Counsel Manual for Cross-Border Dispute Resolution” (2017).
 Ms. Santens holds law degrees from Columbia University (NY) and Catholic University of Leuven (Belgium), and studied one year at the law faculty of the University of Granada (Spain).
 She is a member of the New York bar and a Solicitor of England and Wales.
 Her working languages are English, French, Spanish and Flemish/Dutch.